Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Introduction

-A common reference for these estimation problems is the case of linear systems with Gaussian noise, where the celebrated Kalman-Bucy filter \cite{Kalman1961,Simon2006} provides state estimates for a given model.
-The predictive Kalman filter gives residuals which can be used for estimation of system parameters; maximizing the likelihood over parameters corresponds to tuning the one-step predictive filter \cite{Madsen2007}.
-The prediction residuals are also central to model validation \cite{Holst2003,Thygesen2017}.
-The Kalman filter can be applied to very high-dimensional systems; even more so with the extension of the Ensemble Kalman Filter \cite{Evensen2003}.
-While Kalman filters proper assume linear dynamics and additive noise, weak nonlinearities can be addressed using the Extended Kalman filter and its many variants \cite{Simon2006}, and this can form a basis for parameter estimation, too \cite{Kristensen2004}.
-For stronger nonlinearities, where the posterior distributions are not well approximated with Gaussians, sequential Monte Carlo techniques such as the particle filter \cite{Gordon1993} apply.
-For low-dimensional state spaces, the partial differential equation that governs the posterior distribution can be solved numerically as described, for example, by \citetext{Thygesen2023sde}.
+Although stochastic differential equations may appeal to a theoretical modeler, the technicalities of the analysis can be substantial, and several approaches co-exist \citep{Fuchs2013,Nabeel2025}.
+An important special case is that of linear systems driven by Gaussian noise with constant intensity, and where linear combinations of the state variables are measured subject to Gaussian errors.
+Then the entire model is Gaussian, and the celebrated Kalman-Bucy filter \citep{Kalman1961,Simon2006} provides state estimates for given parameters.
+The predictive Kalman filter gives residuals which can be used for estimation of system parameters; maximizing the likelihood over parameters corresponds to tuning the one-step predictive filter \citep{Madsen2007}.
+The prediction residuals are also central to model validation \citep{Holst2003,Thygesen2017}.
+The Kalman filter can be applied to very high-dimensional systems; even more so with the extension of the Ensemble Kalman Filter \citep{Evensen2003}, which allows for spatio-temporal models common in the geosciences.
+Examples of ecological applications of Kalman filters (in continuous or discrete time) include analysis of animal motion and population dynamics \citep{Lavender2025,Auger-Methe2021}.

+Beyond the linear-Gaussian setting of Kalman filters, the problem of estimation in stochastic differential equations has a long history within mathematical statistics \citep{PrakasaRao1979,Kessler1997,Nielsen2000} and remains an active research area \citep{Pilipovic2024,Jamba2024}.
+Weak nonlinearities can be addressed using the Extended Kalman filter and its many variants \citep{Simon2006,Kristensen2004}.
+For stronger nonlinearities, where the posterior distributions are not well approximated with Gaussians, sequential Monte Carlo techniques such as the particle filter \citep{Gordon1993} apply.
+For low-dimensional state spaces, the partial differential equation that governs the posterior distribution can be solved numerically as described, for example, by \cite{Pedersen2008} and \cite{Thygesen2023sde}.
+Simpler special cases arise if all states are measured perfectly at discrete deterministic points in time - see, e.g., \citep{Pilipovic2024} and the references therein - or if the noise intensity does not depend on the state.

+From the point of view of practical modeling, the many methods for inference in stochastic differential equations represent a challenge, because no single method is universally applicable, and considerable technical expertise is needed to select and apply the most appropriate method in a given situation.
+Moreover, changes to a model which are minor seen from an ecological point of view, can mean that the chosen estimation method becomes infeasible.